 - The Appointment Letter (sent in September) communicates the job appointment(s) for the coming year.
 This letter will include the faculty supervisor/instructor name, project/course name, job duties, salary, benefits, Union information, and start/end dates.

-Students in both of the MS degree programs should be prepared to pay for the entire cost of their program.
+Students in both of the MS degree programs and MPH program should be prepared to pay for the entire cost of their program.

-- Occasionally MS students find some limited short-term employment, but this does not cover the entire cost of the program.
+- Occasionally masters students find some limited short-term employment, but this does not cover the entire cost of the program.

 - Students seeking support are encouraged to start their search early, ideally before and while applying to graduate programs.